 Preference will be given to applications from scholars in the early stage of their career (beginning faculty members, doctoral students who have completed or almost completed their dissertations, and J.D. graduates with appropriate backgrounds).

-Fellows are expected to be in residence for the entire two-week term of the Institute, to participate in all activities of the Institute, and to give an informal works-in-progress presentation in the second week of the Institute.
+Fellows are expected to be in residence for the entire two-week term of the Institute, to participate in all program activities of the Institute, and to give an informal works-in-progress presentation in the second week of the Institute.
 Fellows will be required to read certain materials before the sessions begin, and to submit background materials for their presentation by May 27th, two weeks before sessions begin.
+Fellows also are expected to demonstrate a willingness to engage with scholars from other fields and backgrounds, and to contribute to fostering an atmosphere of collegiality.

 The Institute for Legal Studies will pay for approved travel expenses and will provide a private room for each fellow at a hotel located on the University of Wisconsin-Madison campus.
 Most meals will be provided.